Classical Kʼicheʼ: Syntax

 The default word order is VSO (with predicative adjectives also taking the place of the verb).
 This is different from most modern dialects, where much vacillation is found, but the most archaic ones seem to have VOS.
 It should also be noted that it is relatively uncommon for one and the same sentence to contain expressions of both the subject and the object by separate words.
 In spite of the default status of VSO, different phrases can be fronted to the place before the verb to express focus and emphasis; this fronting is obligatory for question words and independent forms of the pronouns.
 A transitive subject, however, can only be fronted if the verb is in the antipassive voice.
 If the fronted phrase is an adverbial modifier (most commonly a locational one), the verb may be followed by the particle wi.
 Particles are placed after the first phrase in the word (the verb or a fronted phrase).

 Existence is expressed with the verb kʼo(jeʼ) 'there is', and 'having' is expressed with that verb and possessive prefixes on the noun: kʼo u-xikʼ 'it has wings', lit. 'wings of it exist'.
 The verb of existence is suppletively negated with another root, jabʼi, i.e. as ma jabʼi.

+There is no copula verb corresponding to English 'to be'.
+Instead, both adjectives and nouns can function as predicates alone, preceding the subject just as verbs do: nim ki bʼis 'their grief (is) great', ki samahel ri tukur 'the owl (is) their messenger'.

 Both adjectives and possessors precede their nouns.
 Of demonstratives, the definite article ri also precedes the noun, as does the 3rd person plural pronoun e used for emphasis, but other demonstratives follow it.
 The possessor of a deverbal noun is always the subject.